jcpiper/Pitt-DX/roster/yoder.md

 nickname: Benji
 pos: Alumni Secretary
 ---
-He's already in grad school.
+Benji served as social chair last year and, on top of his involvement with the fraternity, he's already in grad school.
 Granted it's pharmacy school, so take that with a grain of salt.